Exact Statistical Inference for the Wasserstein Distance by Selective Inference: Proposed Method

 for any $\alpha \in [0, 1]$.
 The selective CI is defined as

 where the pivotal quantity

 is the c.d.f of the \emph{truncated} normal distribution with a mean $w \in \RR$, variance $\sigma^2 = \bm \eta^\top \tilde{\Sigma}\bm \eta$, and truncation region $\cZ$ (the detailed construction of $\cZ$ will be discussed later in \S \ref{subsec:conditional_data_space}) which is calculated based on the selection event in \eq{eq:pivotal_quantity}.
-The $\bm q(\bm X, \bm Y)$ in the additional third condition is the nuisance component defined as
+The $\bm q(\bm X, \bm Y)$ in the additional third condition is the sufficient statistic of nuisance parameter defined as